Does your Lead-to-Order process produce repeatable, scalable revenue?

 Pricing Realisation

 Are you getting paid what your product is worth — or is every deal discounted and nobody knows by how much?
-Pricing Realisation defines how commercial outcomes are defended at each deal stage.
+This dimension defines how commercial outcomes are defended at each deal stage.
+Without it, margin erosion is structural and deal profitability stays unpredictable regardless of revenue volume.

 -